ClaudeMod

 📧 Gmail — Complete email management, end-to-end coverage

-📁 Drive — File operations with sharing, permissions & Office formats
+📁 Drive — File operations with sharing, permissions, Office files, PDFs & images

 📅 Calendar — Full event management with advanced features